Anik320Bhowmick737/Big_Data_Lab_Assignment_3/README.md

 * `2023_data & 2024_data/`: These folder (currently empty) contains the data files after unzipping before merging them based on locations.
 * `combined_data/`: This folder keeps the final merged data
 * `Plots/`: Final geomaps of world is present here
+## Building the repository and Data Pipeline
+1. **Clone the repository**: First clone the repo to the local project directory
+2. **Initialize Git**: Initialize the Git in the project directory
+3. **Create the .gitignore File**: Create .gitignore file and specify the name of the files which git needs not track
+4. **Create .dvc directory**: Initialize the dvc (Data version control) in the same directory
+5. **Install the dependencies**: Install all the required packages
+6. **Start Apache airflow**: Start the apache airflow by two commands in the terminal airflow webserver and airflow scheduler.
+7. **Run the Dags**: Run the required dags
+8. **DataFetch Pipeline (Task 1) Steps**:

+      i. **Fetch the data**: Using the url of a particular year fetch the html webpage to the local directory.

+     ii. **Download the csvs**: Parse the webpage and select random csv files for download.

+    iii. **Zip the files**: Zip and archive the downloaded files.

+     iv. **Add the data to DVC**: Add the archived data to the dvc using the command dvc add for tracking the data version.
+9. **Data Analysis pipeline (Task 2) Steps**:

+     i. **Wait for the archive**: Wait for the zip archive to be available with a maximum waiting time of 5 sec.

+     ii. **Unzip the archive**: Unzip the archive to the csvs.

+    iii. **Extract and filter the data**: In this step only the relevant columns such as Location, DATE, Hourly weather parameters were kept and rest all are dropped.

+    iv. **Compute Monthly Averages**: Using the hourly data we computed montly averages for the various weather parameters.

+    v. **Combine the data**: Inorder to obtain weather parameters from the various location we merged the csvs on across the same column names.
+These csvs are stored in the directory.

+    vi. **Generate the geomaps**: The Geomaps for each of the fields are generated using a library call geopandas.
+## Results